 In terms of what the consultation must cover this is, again, stipulated in the legislation; s.188(2) TULCRA sets out three points to be consulted about which are: (1) avoiding the dismissals; (2) reducing the number of employees to be dismissed and (3) mitigating the consequences of the dismissals.
 Consultation must be entered into “with a view to reaching agreement”.
 This does not mean an agreement must be reached, but it does mean that sufficient information is provided, sufficient time is allowed for a response, and responses are given genuine consideration and are responded to.

 If this is a topic of interest, look out for our next article in this series, which will deal with some of the paramount issues you need to get right when dealing with collective redundancies.

-If you would like to discuss the matters raised in this alert further or are considering taking steps to implement redundancies and/or other measures, or for guidance on your specific rights, responsibilities and potential liabilities, please contact Partner Merrill April, or Associate Harriet Riddick who both specialise in partnership and employment law issues for multi-national employers, senior executives, firms and partners.
+If you would like to discuss the matters raised in this alert further or are considering taking steps to implement redundancies and/or other measures, or for guidance on your specific rights, responsibilities and potential liabilities, please contact Partner Merrill April, who specialises in partnership and employment law issues for multi-national employers, senior executives, firms and partners.